brightdigit/ThirtyTo/README.md

 ### What is ULID?

-`ULID` serves the purpose of solving several issues with `UUID` while being compatibile:
+`ULID` serves the purpose of solving several issues with `UUID` while being compatible:

 - 1.21e+24 unique ULIDs per millisecond
 - Lexicographically sortable!